 Hello there!
-My name is Ken and I am a Chinese senior high top student in Guangdong Country Garden School.
+My name is Ken and I am a Chinese senior high A Level student in Guangdong Country Garden School.
 Welcome to Ken's Study Journey website with Physics knowledge explanations!

 Temperature change of water is very slow and we usually get cold after swimming.
 It is related to physics knowledge like specific heat capacity and evaporation.